Malpua Recipe – Famous Indian Dessert [Video]

 - Start with finely grating the Khoya.

-- Once done, add All Purpose flour (maida) and mix well.
+- Once done, add All Purpose flour (Maida), Fennel seeds (Saunf) and Baking powder.
+Mix well.

 - Add warm water gradually to make a smooth paste.
 Do not add all water at one go.
 Mix well.

-- The consistency of the paste should be as shown.
+- The consistency of the paste should be thick enough that it can be dropped too.
 It took us 1+1/2 cup of warm water to reach this consistency.
+You can watch the video for a better idea about the consistence that we are talking about.

-- Once Oil is hot, pour a tablespoon full of mixture in pan.
-Don’t try to make a shape.
-It will itself take a round shape.
+- Don’t try to make a shape.
+It will take a round shape on its own.

 - Pour Oil on top of Malpua using Spatula.